tonethar/IGME-230-GDD-Master/notes/web-apps-5.md

 - The inner function (`square`) can be accessed only from statements in the outer (`addSquares`) function.
 - This inner function (`square`) forms a *closure*: the inner function can use the arguments and variables of the outer function, while the outer function **cannot** use the arguments and variables of the inner function.

-Closures are an important topic in JavaScript - you can learn more about them:
+Closures are an important topic in JavaScript - you can learn more about them here:

 - https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Functions#Nested_functions_and_closures
 - https://developer.mozilla.org/en-US/docs/Web/JavaScript/Closures